How to cope with divorce or separation

 Loneliness is common after a separation or divorce, getting in touch with friends and family can help you cope with loneliness as part of your separation.

-How do you cope with divorce after a long marriage?
+How do you cope with a divorce after a long marriage?

 Adjusting to change during a separation is challenging after a long marriage, however, using free tools, communities and professional help can help you build positive futures apart.